ArmanTheParman/Parmanode/README.md

     cd Desktop && git clone http://github.com/armantheparman/parmanode.git && cd parmanode && ./run_parmanode.sh

+On some Linux distributions, git may not be installed by default so the git command above may not work initially.
+You'll need to install git like this...

+    sudo apt update -y && sudo apt install git -y

+You can then close terminal, open it again, and try the sequence of commands above again.

-From then on to run Parmanode, you can double click the run_parmanode.sh file.
+From then on, to run Parmanode, you can double click the run_parmanode.sh file.
 If you get a popup, choose to "run in terminal".
 Alternatively you can open terminal, navigate to the right directory with

     cd Desktop/parmanode
     ./run_parmanode.sh

-If you get a fingerprint error/warning when you run the git clone.
-That's fine, carry on.
+If you get a fingerprint error/warning when you run the git clone, that's fine, carry on.

-This will add the program to your desktop and run the program.
-You can move it but DO NOT move it to the home directory or really bad things will happen.

-Actually, you can rename the directory from parmanode to anything else, then you could move it anywhere.
-The reason this is mentioned is that Parmanode will create an application directory called parmanode which lives in the home directory.
-This will create conflict and file loss if you don't follow these instructions.
+## An important note about the naming and location of parmanode

+The program will create a directory structure on your computer, as shown above under "drive structure".
+One of these directories is called "parmanode".
+This is a PROGRAM directory where all the installed stuff is kept.
+This is different to the SCRIPT parmanode directory which is the one you download containing the code (and where the run_parmanode.sh file lives).
+If you download that directory to inside the home directory, then when the new directory is created, it will overwrite the scrip directory!
+This I didn't anticipate when nameing the directories.
+Changing it now is a massive task, so for now, I've simply prevented parmanode from working if you keep it in this location.
+If you really wanted to keep the script directory in the home directory, you can rename it to something other than "parmanode".

+## A note about superuser

 When the program runs, you will be asked at some point for a password - this is your computer's "sudo" or login password, and is necessary for Parmanode to access system functions like mounting drives.

-Please be aware, you can not run the program as the root user.
+Please be aware, you cannot run the program as the root user.
 You'd need to create a new user with it's own home directory, and also give it a password and sudo permission.

 ## Run on a VPS